tex-tar/tex-tar/README.md

   />
 </div>

-# Download Dataset & Weights
+# Download Dataset and Weights

 Model weights and the MMTAD testset can be downloaded from the [link]("https://zenodo.com).
 To get access to the full dataset, please contact [Dr. Ravi Kiran Sarvadevabhatla](mailto:ravi.kiran@iiit.ac.in.)